lamsterdam/Cell-Shading-with-Mosaic-Effect/README.md

   * Toon Shading & Rim Lighting // OpenGL Series
   * Cel Shading & Outlining - OpenGL/GLSL
   * GLSL Digital Noise
-  * (Optional) What was the most interesting part of the Final Assignment?
-How could the instructor improve the final project?